Ben Foster biography

 He continued to make time for movies, however, including Hostage (2005) with Bruce Willis, the plum role of Warren Worthington III/Angel in X-Men: The Last Stand (2006), Charlie Prince in 3:10 to Yuma (2007), and notable performances in Contraband (2012) and 360 (2012).

 More recently, Foster starred as Lance Armstrong in the biopic The Program(2015), and as Richard Livesey in the true story elements epic The Finest Hours (2016).
-He can now be seen as Medivh in the fantasy reboot Warcraft(2016) and as Tanner in the heist thriller Hell or High Water (2016).
+He also starred as Medivh in the fantasy reboot Warcraft(2016) and as Tanner in the heist thriller Hell or High Water (2016).

 Ben Foster Filmography